Corporate Competitor Analysis

 They share an indirect competitor, Subway, which is a similar product, in a different category; indirect competitors are sometimes known as substitutes.

-Depending on your industry you may have dozens of competitors.
-Consider having no more than 5 competitors in each report so you can more closely analyze them.
+Depending on your industry, you may have dozens of competitors.
+You may want to consider having no more than 5 competitors in each report so you can more closely analyze them.

-Take a look at each competition’s LinkedIn to determine the number of employees and company location.
-Other online resources such as CrunchBase or AngelList, for startups, will enable you to complete the rest of the corporate competitive analysis.
+Take a look at each competitor’s LinkedIn to determine the number of employees and the location of the company.
+Other online resources for startups, such as CrunchBase or AngelList, will enable you to complete the rest of the corporate competitive analysis.

-The last slide of each analysis section should be a round-up of key facts and observations about each competitor and, potential action points for your company, noted as opportunities and threats.
+The last slide of each analysis section should be a round-up of key facts and observations about each competitor, as well as potential action points for your company, organized as opportunities and threats.